smutek/scraper/README.md

 Use requests to fetch the page, html5lib to parse, and BS4 to extract the info.
 Use CSV to write to CSV.

-##Requires
+## Requires
 - BeautifulSoup4
 - html5lib

 ## ToDo
-- Build the loop & counter
+- Build an interface to do the following:
-- Output to CSV
+    - Prompt for search terms
+    - Prompt for num pages
+    - Prompt for file name
+        - Prompt for new, overwrite, append, etc.
+    - Construct query based on user input
 - Clean up